-- A. The Introduction to your Beowulf text by Seamus Heaney - B. http://www.readwritethink.org/files/resources/interactives/beowulf/ - C. http://changingminds.org/disciplines/storytelling/plots/hero_journey/hero_journey.htm This essay will count as your first "essay grade."
-Turn the Page \rightarrow C: Book #3 Final Essay Whether you take it 1st or 2nd semester, your final exam in the 102 course will be a literary research paper on a book of your choosing.
+C (optional, but encouraged): Book #3 Final Essay

+Whether you take it 1st or 2nd semester, your final exam in the 102 course will be a literary research paper on a book of your choosing.
 You may wish to get ahead on this course by reading one of the following books.
 You must pick a book you have never read before for this assignment.
 You may also pick a book not on this list, as long as you e-mail and ask me for permission at esadler@princeave.org.
-Quests and Adventure Robinson Crusoe by Daniel Defoe Ivanhoe by Sir Walter Scott Idylls of the King by Lord Alfred Tennyson Fellowship of the Ring, The Two Towers, or The Return of the King by J.R.R.
-Tolkien The Once and Future King by T.H.
-White The Three Musketeers by Alexandre Dumas Don Quixote by Miguel de Cervantes Comedy and Romance A Midsummer Night's Dream by William Shakespeare (drama; comedy) Gulliver's Travels by Jonathan Swift Pride and Prejudice by Jane Austen (any Austen novel, actually) Tales of Betrayal, Jealousy, and War Othello by William Shakespeare (drama; tragedy) Macbeth by William Shakespeare (drama; tragedy) Henry V by William Shakespeare (drama; history) The Winter's Tale by William Shakespeare (drama; tragic-comedy) A Tale of Two Cities by Charles Dickens Murder in the Cathedral by T.H.
-White War and Peace by Leo Tolstoy Les Miserables by Victor Hugo And Then There Were None by Agatha Christie The Monster Within/Gothic Romance and Gothic Horror Dr. Faustus by Christopher Marlowe (drama; tragedy) Frankenstein by Mary Shelley Wuthering Heights by Emily Bronte Jane Eyre by Charlotte Bronte Dracula by Bram Stoker The Picture of Dorian Gray by Oscar Wilde Heart of Darkness by Joseph Conrad The Hound of the Baskervilles by Sir Arthur Conan Doyle As I Lay Dying by William Faulkner Crime and Punishment by Fyodor Dostoyevsky The Trial by Franz Kafka Turn the Page \rightarrow Children's Literature The Jungle Book by Rudyard Kipling Treasure Island by Robert Louis Stevenson Alice in Wonderland and Through the Looking Glass by Lewis Carroll Peter Pan by J.M.
-Barrie Christian Literature and Allegory (Fiction) Le Morte D'Arthur by Sir Thomas Malory The Inferno by Dante The Faerie Queene by Edmund Spenser Paradise Lost by John Milton Pilgrim's Progress, Parts I and II by John Bunyan Christian Literature (Non-Fiction/Theology) Revelations of Divine Love by Julian of Norwich The Book of Margery Kemp by Margery Kemp On the Incarnation by St. Athanasius Heretics AND Orthodoxy by G.K.
-Chesterton (both are fairly short and are meant to be read together) The Great Divorce by C.S.
+The options are fairly open, as long as it's a) A book you've never read before, and b) A book that is considered "canon" (you can e-mail me to ask, if you're unsure of a book's status).

+Quests and Adventure

+Robinson Crusoe by Daniel Defoe

+Ivanhoe by Sir Walter Scott

+Idylls of the King by Lord Alfred Tennyson

+Fellowship of the Ring, The Two Towers, or The Return of the King by J.R.R.
+Tolkien

+The Once and Future King by T.H.
+White

+The Three Musketeers by Alexandre Dumas

+Don Quixote by Miguel de Cervantes

+Comedy and Romance

+A Midsummer Night's Dream by William Shakespeare (drama; comedy) Gulliver's Travels by Jonathan Swift Pride and Prejudice by Jane Austen (any Austen novel, actually)

+Tales of Betrayal, Jealousy, and War

+Othello by William Shakespeare (drama; tragedy)

+Henry V by William Shakespeare (drama; history)

+The Winter's Tale by William Shakespeare (drama; tragic-comedy)

+A Tale of Two Cities by Charles Dickens

+Murder in the Cathedral by T.H.
+White

+War and Peace by Leo Tolstoy

+Les Miserables by Victor Hugo

+And Then There Were None by Agatha Christie

+Any of the Lord Peter Wimsey detective novels by Dorothy L. Sayers

+The Monster Within/Gothic Romance and Gothic Horror

+Dr. Faustus by Christopher Marlowe (drama; tragedy)

+Frankenstein by Mary Shelley

+Wuthering Heights by Emily Bronte

+Jane Eyre by Charlotte Bronte

+Dracula by Bram Stoker

+The Picture of Dorian Gray by Oscar Wilde

+Heart of Darkness by Joseph Conrad

+The Hound of the Baskervilles by Sir Arthur Conan Doyle

+As I Lay Dying by William Faulkner

+Crime and Punishment by Fyodor Dostoyevsky

+The Trial by Franz Kafka

+Turn the Page for More Options!

+Children's Literature

+The Jungle Book by Rudyard Kipling

+Treasure Island by Robert Louis Stevenson

+Alice in Wonderland and Through the Looking Glass by Lewis Carroll

+Peter Pan by J.M.
+Barrie

+Christian Literature and Allegory (Fiction)

+Le Morte D'Arthur by Sir Thomas Malory

+The Inferno by Dante

+The Faerie Queene by Edmund Spenser

+Paradise Lost by John Milton

+Pilgrim's Progress, Parts I and II by John Bunyan

+Things Fall Apart by Chinua Achebe

+Silence by Shusako Endo

+The Great Divorce by C.S.
 Lewis

+The Screwtape Letters by C.S.
+Lewis

+Christian Literature (Non-Fiction/Theology)

+Revelations of Divine Love by Julian of Norwich The Book of Margery Kemp by Margery Kemp On the Incarnation by St. Athanasius

+Heretics AND Orthodoxy by G.K.
+Chesterton (both are fairly short and are meant to be read together)